Engine Arm: History

 By 1824 the Birmingham Canal Navigations operated more than 70 mi of canals, with connections to several independent canals.
 However, they were faced with the new threat of a railway being built from Birmingham to Liverpool, and engaged Thomas Telford to advise them on improvements that could be made.
 He recommended that a new reservoir should be built at Rotton Park to improve the water supply, and that the main line should be improved by a number of deep cuttings, to enable it to follow a straighter route at a lower level than the old main line, as well as sowing the seeds for the Birmingham and Liverpool Junction Canal, to link the network to the River Mersey.
 The reservoir was built, and the improvements to the main line were completed in September 1827.
 Near Smethwick Summit, Telford's new main line ran close to the existing James Brindley Old Main Line, but was 20 ft lower, as it avoided Smethwick locks.

 In order to get water from the new Rotton Park Reservoir, Telford extended the Engine Arm eastwards, creating a basin beyond the engine house.
 This was fed with water from the reservoir by a new culvert.
 The Engine Arm was carried over Telford's new canal to rejoin the upper level by the cast iron Engine Arm Aqueduct, which was installed around 1828.
 It is now a Scheduled Ancient Monument, as are the excavated foundations of the Smethwick Engine, at the corner of Rolfe Street and Bridge Street North.

-Boulton and Watt carried out major repairs to the original engine in 1853, and fixed failures to both engines in 1876.
+Boulton and Watt carried out major repairs to the original engine in 1853 and fixed failures to both engines in 1876.
 In March 1878, both engines were running 24 hours a day at full capacity.
-By 1891, they were reaching the end of their life and were beyond economical repair, so in 1892 they were replaced by a new engine house near Brasshouse Lane bridge.
-It was the last pumping engine to be installed on this section of canal, and initially contained two vertical compound engines with centrifugal pumps.
-These could pump enough water to fill 200 locks each day, and remained in use until 1905, when one of them was moved to Bentley.
+By 1891, they were reaching the end of their lives and were beyond economical repair, so in 1892 they were replaced by a new engine house near Brasshouse Lane bridge.
+It was the last pumping engine to be installed on this section of canal and initially contained two vertical compound engines with centrifugal pumps.
+These could pump enough water to fill 200 locks each day.
+It remained in use until 1905, when one of them was moved to Bentley.
 The remaining engine continued to be used until the 1920s.